 Omeprazole may cause a serious type of allergic reaction when used in patients with conditions treated with antibiotics.
-Call your doctor right away if you or your child has itching, trouble breathing or swallowing, or any swelling of your hands, face, or mouth while you or your child are using this medicine.
+Call your doctor right away if you or your child has itching, trouble breathing or swallowing, or any swelling of your hands, face, or mouth.

-Check with your doctor right away if you or your child has a fever, joint pain, skin rash, swelling of the body, feet, or ankles, or unusual weight gain after receiving this medicine.
-These could be symptoms of acute interstitial nephritis.
+Check with your doctor right away if you or your child has a change in frequency of urination or amount of urine, blood in the urine, fever, joint pain, loss of appetite, skin rash, swelling of the body, feet, or ankles, unusual tiredness or weakness, or unusual weight gain after receiving this medicine.
+These could be symptoms of a serious kidney problem called acute tubulointerstitial nephritis.

 Serious stomach conditions may occur while taking this medicine alone or together with antibiotics.
-Check with your doctor immediately if you or your child is having more than one of these symptoms: abdominal or stomach cramps, bloated feeling, watery and severe diarrhea which may also be bloody sometimes, fever, nausea or vomiting, or unusual tiredness or weakness.
+Check with your doctor immediately if you or your child has stomach cramps, bloated feeling, watery and severe diarrhea which may also be bloody sometimes, fever, nausea or vomiting, or unusual tiredness or weakness.

 This medicine may increase your risk of having fractures of the hip, wrist, and spine.
 This is more likely if you are 50 years of age and older, if you receive high doses of this medicine, or use it for one year or more.